PX-bench

 How it works.

 PX-bench is a capability evaluation in the tradition of METR and the UK AI Safety Institute, applied to product experience.
-It rests on three deliberate choices, with scoring that runs automatically but answers to senior product designers.
+It rests on three deliberate choices, each designed to make product judgment measurable with automatic scoring anchored in expert-defined ground truth.

 Three deliberate choices